mdcfrancis/merge-summary-go/README.md

   -gpt string
     	The GPT API key (not recommended, use environment variable GPT_AUTH) -owner string
-    	The owner of the repository (default "aws")
+    	The owner of the repository (default "mdcfrancis") -pr string
-  -pr string
-    	The pull request number (default "544")
+    	The pull request number (default "1") -qualitative
+    	Use qualitative summarization
   -repo string
-    	The name of the repository (default "aws-lambda-go") -qualitative
+    	The name of the repository (default "merge-summary-go")
-    	Include a qualitative analysis of the changes
 ```
 # Copyright for examples remains with the original authors
 ## Example MD for mdcfrancis/merge-summary-go pull 1